ON Technology

-Subsequently, ON Technology performed a series of small product/company acquisitions to grow its product line, including additional email software (DaVinci, a message handling system-based email product), anti-virus technology, (corporate) Internet usage monitoring, IP firewall, and desktop systems management.
+Following its acquisition by Notework Corporation, ON Technology proceeded to expand its product line through a series of small product/company acquisitions, including email software (DaVinci, a message handling system-based email product), antivirus technology, corporate Internet usage monitoring, IP firewall, and desktop systems management.

-The company went public in (approximately) 1995, providing an additional structural method to perform most of the acquisitions providing the products listed above.
+In 1995, the company went public, providing additional structural methods to perform most of the product acquisitions listed above.

-The company was unique in its go-to-market model, using a 30-day free trial model coupled with significant marketing and telesales to reach a large number of small- to medium-sized customers.
+The company distinguished itself through its go-to-market model, incorporating a 30-day free trial alongside significant marketing and telesales to reach a large number of small to medium-sized customers.

 In 1998, the company restructured its operations and sold off its "free-trial" small/medium business products to Elron Software.
 It retained "enterprise-sized" products (the MeetingMaker calendaring product and the ON Command CCM desktop systems management product) which it sold using a more traditional enterprise software business model.

-ON spun out the Meeting Maker product in a private transaction to a private investor, who eventually sold the technology to PeopleCube.
-The only remaining technology at this point was the systems management software, branded "CCM" at that time.
+ON divested its Meeting Maker product in a private transaction to a private investor, who later sold the technology to PeopleCube.
+The only remaining technology at this point was the systems management software, then branded as "CCM."

 ON was acquired by Symantec on October 27, 2003. to assist Symantec's move into the desktop systems management business.